OliRM/Chain2D/README.md

   *  window modification bindings
 *  Lua native quadtree and collision detection
 *  Create a set of Lua constants equivelent to the sf::Keyboard::Keys SFML enumeration
-*  Potential overhaul to OpenGL for native shader support and general efficiecy

 ## Currently supported bindings